School of Education and Human Sciences Code

 - Duration for Record-Keeping.
 The Dean shall maintain all such records for at least five (5) years after the date of the action or meeting to which they relate and thereafter shall deposit them in the University archives.

-- Organization of School of Education
+- Organization of School of Education and Human Sciences

 - Departments